Hirva-Bhagat/Road-Event-Classification-TSML-Final-Project-/README.md

 ### 1. Extract frames from outside videos (road_camera):

-This can be done by specifying the file path and running cell 2.
+This can be done by specifying the file path and running code cell 2.

 ### 2. Generate attention maps